+- Degree overview

+- First-year courses

+- General Education courses

 - Registering for courses

 - Tracking your degree progress

 - Your advisor

 Welcome to the Bachelor of Social Work degree at Mount Royal University!

 Congratulations on your admission to the Social Work degree!
 As a student in the program, you will be able to open doors to a wide range of learning and career opportunities.